brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * I never worried about bears and/or other small critters on my trip.
 I slept soundly.
 * The canister limits your food carry somewhat, which prevents over-carrying.

+I would guess that 30% of the campsites I stopped at had bear lockers, so that makes things a bit easier.
+Keep in mind that bear lockers are not critter-proof.

 Conclusion
 ----------